French Crown Jewels: Last coronation

 The last French coronation occurred in 1825 when King Charles X was crowned at Reims.
-The scale of the coronation was seen by critics to indicate a return to the absolutism of the ancien regime that had been ended by the Revolution of 1789.
+The scale of the coronation was seen by critics to indicate a return to the absolutism of the Ancien Régime that had been ended by the Revolution of 1789.
 Some historians suggest that the very grandeur of the ceremony marked the beginning of the end for the Bourbon monarchy, with Charles's image as an old style monarch falling out of favour with the French public, who had much preferred the low-key monarchy of his brother, Louis XVIII.
-Louis Philippe of France, the last French king, was not crowned, and neither was Napoleon III, the last Emperor.
+Louis Philippe I, the last French king, was not crowned, and neither was Napoleon III, the last Emperor.
 Napoleon III's consort, Eugénie de Montijo, did have a crown made for her, though it was never used in an official coronation.

 Break-up and sale of the French crown jewels

-During the late 18th and 19th centuries the jewels survived the French First Republic, the Directorate, the First Empire, the Restoration, the July Monarchy, the French Second Republic and the Second Empire.
-However, the decision of Henri, Comte de Chambord not to accept the French Crown in the early 1870s ended not just the prospect of a royal restoration.
-It also led to the break-up and partial sale of the Crown Jewels.
-The Brazilian beauty Aimée de Heeren, WW2 secret service agent for President Getúlio Vargas was known for being the largest private owner of the French Crown jewels, along with other important jewelry.
-The jewels were presents from Hugh Grosvenor, 2nd Duke of Westminster who bought whatever he could find between the years 1939 and 1953.
+During the late 18th and 19th centuries, the jewels survived multiple regime changes: the French First Republic, the Directorate, the First Empire, the Restoration, the July Monarchy, the French Second Republic and the Second Empire.
+However, the decision of Henri, Comte de Chambord not to accept the French Crown in the early 1870s ended not just the prospect of a royal restoration, but also set in motion events that would lead to the break-up and partial sale of the Crown Jewels.